 Curricular Practical Training (CPT)

-Curricular Practical Training (CPT) is an employment opportunity in the United States, available to international students in valid F-1 status, in their field of study.
+Curricular Practical Training (CPT) is an employment opportunity in the United States, available to international students in valid F-1 status, in their field of study, after you have been enrolled full-time for one full academic year.
 In order to be considered CPT, the experience must be a required or integral part of your program of study and directly related to your field.

 Students applying for Curricular Practical Training (CPT) must attend a workshop offered by the International Student & Scholar Center.
 This workshop is offered a few times each semester.